nfernandezsanz/CryptoPriceAPI/README.md

 ## :memo: License ##

 This is a personal project part of my portfolio.
-Feel free to use it for good purposes and remember that cryptocurrencies are volatile, do not invest blindly.
+Feel free to use it for good purposes and remember that cryptocurrencies are volatile, do not invest without a further research.

 &#xa0;